The “Get to” Phase

 Option two would not go away on that fall day as I cleaned the gutters.
 “You will regret not giving it a ride,” echoed a little voice in my head.
 As I began to envision myself as the next head coach, fear started to creep in.
 That’s when I knew I had to do it.
 Every single one of my proud moments in life started with a flush of fear.

-With no children left to flourish in the program, and with no expectations from the administration, I floated into my final phase at MCHS.
-The “Get to” phase.
-It was my favorite phase and I truly believe I learned more about myself in that final phase than from all previous years.
+With no children left to flourish in the program, and with no expectations from the administration, I floated into my final phase at Marine City High School.
+The “get to” phase.
+It was my favorite phase and I truly believe I learned more about myself in that final phase than from all of the previous years.
 The essence of my core values drove the car in that final phase and I am a better man for that experience.
 I would share with my closest friends, “I get to be head football coach, and I take that very seriously.”

-My short answer to Jay, “it sure did!”
+My short answer to Jay: “It sure did!”
 My long answer sits in the philosophical phone book and needs self-reflection for clarity.
-For me it was the love of coaching.
+For me, it was the love of coaching.
 I could not see myself teaching without coaching.
-The connection I would build with students, in my eyes would be weakened.
-Saying hello to smiling marching band members right before a big game was a joy I never saw coming.
+The connection I would build with students, in my eyes, would be weakened.
+Saying, “Hello,” to smiling marching band members right before a big game was a joy I never saw coming.

 PS.
 Make sure you don’t fall off that ladder like I did, knocking the wind out of my body.
-Only to be followed a week later by a visit from a man representing “Gutter Guards.
-(Set up by wife Kathy).
-Good luck brother.
+Only to be followed a week later by a visit from a man representing Gutter Guards.
+(Set up by wife.)
+Good luck, brother.